Nathan “Coon” Cyril Menard

 His humbleness, generous heart, warm smile, love for his family, and his love for preserving the heritage of Cajun music and culture, are some of the many things that will be greatly missed about Nathan.

-He was preceded in death by the mother of his children, Anna Marie T. Menard; his second wife, Betty Menard; three sons, Kenneth Abshire, David Abshire and Glenn Menard; father, Ursin Menard; mother, Dora Venable Menard; one brother, Leroy L. Menard;four sisters, Genevieve Menard, Vergie Martin, Verlace Menard and Rosanelle Menard; and one grandson, Johathan Terro.
+He was preceded in death by the mother of his children, Anna Marie T. Menard; second wife, Betty Menard; three sons, Kenneth Abshire, David Abshire and Glenn Menard; father, Ursin Menard; mother, Dora Venable Menard; one brother, Leroy L. Menard; four sisters, Genevieve Menard, Vergie Martin, Verlace Menard and Rosanelle Menard; and one grandson, Johathan Terro.

-Pallbearers will be DJ Abshire, Barry Abshire, James Duke, Tim Adkins, Vic Terro, Bradley Menard, Ty Adkins, Hunter Adkins, Dustin Terro, Dylan Terro, Eric Terro, Kenny Abshire, Scott Adkins, Benji Terro, Jeremy Abshire, Blayne Abshire, Grant Williams and Cameron Williams.
+Pallbearers were DJ Abshire, Barry Abshire, James Duke, Tim Adkins, Vic Terro, Bradley Menard, Ty Adkins, Hunter Adkins, Dustin Terro, Dylan Terro, Eric Terro, Kenny Abshire, Scott Adkins, Benji Terro, Jeremy Abshire, Blayne Abshire, Grant Williams and Cameron Williams.

-A Rosary will be prayed Friday, Sept.
+A Rosary was prayed Friday, Sept.
 18, at 6:30 p.m. in Gossen Funeral Home in Rayne.

-The Menard family would like to give a special thanks to Dr. Robert Aertker, Lamb Hospice, nurse Courtney, Ashley, and Freda for their care and compassion they provide to our father during his illness.
+The Menard family would like to give special thanks to Dr. Robert Aertker, Lamb Hospice, nurse Courtney, Ashley, and Freda for their care and compassion they provided to their father during his illness.

 Friends may view the obituary and guestbook online at www.gossenfuneralhome.net.